Cockatoo (Vic.)

 Is the suburb of Cockatoo keeping up with housing demand?

-With the population expected to increase by 113 people by 2041, around 38 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+With the population expected to increase by 71 people by 2041, around 24 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years in the suburb of Cockatoo?